eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/17-pass-an-array-to-a-callback-with-a-forof-function.md

 We will create a custom `forOf` function to implement an scenario where we can type out a letter every second, this is basically grouping the behavior of some of our broadcasters.

 We will call our `forOf` function a broadcaster creator.
-This function will take two arguments, an Iterable and a listener and, as our current pattern, we will use curry to handle the arguments.
+This function will take two arguments, an `iterable` and a listener and, as our current pattern, we will use curry to handle the arguments.
 Our `forOf` will just iterate over the `iterable` argument and will call the `listener` in each iteration.

 ```javascript
 let forOf = curry((iterable, listener) => {